anewm72/RoboticsAssignment/README.md

-# RoboticsAssignment
+# Robotics Assignment
-Assignment for one of my first year modules at university.
+Assignment for one of my first year modules at university; made using Arduino C.
+Main objective is to get the robot to follow a path and be able to detect signs telling it to go either left or right.